brunoarine/substance-problem-study/README.md

 An exploratory analysis of substance abuse among OkCupid users, made with Python, Jupyter Notebook, and Scikit-learn.

+Please read my [blog post](https://brunoarine.com/blog/the-most-common-traits-of-substance-abuse/) about it, or take a look at the Jupyter notebook for all technical details.

 ## Summary

 In 2017, nearly 20 million American adults (almost 7% of the population) battled a substance abuse problem, costing the US more than $740 billion annually in lost workplace productivity, healthcare expenses, and crime-related costs, according to the [American Addiction Centers](https://americanaddictioncenters.org/rehab-guide/addiction-statistics).